evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Exclusive/_index.md

 ### Sound system

-One type of sound system is available for the Hongqi E-HS9 Exclusive.
+The Hongqi E-HS9 Exclusive comes equipped with one sound system option:

-- With the Hongqi sound system, you get 12 speakers with a max system output of  watts.
+- **Hongqi sound system**: This system features 12 speakers and delivers a maximum output of  watts.

-The model has 1 USB-C connections as standard.
+Additionally, the model includes 1 USB-C connections as standard.
 The model has 3 USB-A connections as standard.

 ## Lights